ejung2017/Blender/README.md

 # Blender
-3D objects and animations that I create using Blender
+3D objects and animations that I created using Blender